JacobNoahGlik/GradeAssistant_PoC/README.md

 ### Default Locations
 ###### NOTE: These default locations can be changed in the `presets.py` file or by running `python3 update.py --show-all`

 1. `submissions.csv` is a file representing submissions downloaded from your Google Form.
-If the data does not look correct try updating your Google Form ID (`python3 update.py`).
+If the data does not look correct, try updating your Google Form ID (`python3 update.py`).
 This file will be uploaded to your Google Spreadsheet in the `Submissions` tab/sheet.
     1. By default, it's located in your `output` folder (`./output/submissions.csv`).
-    2. To change go to `Presets.SUBMISSIONS_LOCATION` (type: `string`)
+    2. To change, go to `Presets.SUBMISSIONS_LOCATION` (type: `string`)
-    3. To change you can alternatively run `python3 update.py --show-all`
+    3. To change, you can alternatively run `python3 update.py --show-all`
 2. `graded_submissions.csv` is a file representing questions that have been graded (ordered by `applicant name`).
 This file will be uploaded to your Google Spreadsheet in the `AI Grades` tab/sheet.
     1. By default, it's located in your `output` folder (`./output/graded_submissions.csv`).
-    2. To change go to `Presets.GRADED_SUBMISSIONS_LOCATION` (type: `string`)
+    2. To change, go to `Presets.GRADED_SUBMISSIONS_LOCATION` (type: `string`)
-    3. To change you can alternatively run `python3 update.py --show-all`
+    3. To change, you can alternatively run `python3 update.py --show-all`
 3. `gradebook_report.csv` is a file representing the average grades applicants received on questions that have been graded (ordered by `applicant name`).
 This file will be uploaded to your Google Spreadsheet in the `Student Gradebook` tab/sheet.
     1. By default, it's located in your `output` folder (`./output/gradebook_report.csv`).
-    2. To change go to `Presets.GRADEBOOK_REPORT_LOCATION` (type: `string`)
+    2. To change, go to `Presets.GRADEBOOK_REPORT_LOCATION` (type: `string`)
-    3. To change you can alternatively run `python3 update.py --show-all`
+    3. To change, you can alternatively run `python3 update.py --show-all`
 4. `rubric.csv` is a file representing the rubric AI uses to grade questions.
 This file can be found in your Google Spreadsheet in the `Rubruc` tab/sheet.
 If the file does not exist locally before you run the program, it will automatically download the file from the Google Spreadsheet.
 If the tab/sheet in your Google Spreadsheet titled `"Rubruc"` does not exist it may cause an issue for the program.
     1. By default, it's located in your current folder (`./rubric.csv`).
-    2. To change go to `Presets.RUBRIC_LOCATION` (type: `string`)
+    2. To change, go to `Presets.RUBRIC_LOCATION` (type: `string`)
-    3. To change you can alternatively run `python3 update.py --show-all`
+    3. To change, you can alternatively run `python3 update.py --show-all`

 ###### [back to top](#Grade-Assistant-Proof-of-Concept)